School Calendar

 Total Number of Courses 12 54.0

-Each graduate student is required to complete six (6) out of nine (9) core courses, totaling 27 credits.
-The selection of core courses does not require approval from an academic advisor.
-The following core courses have no prerequisites.
-Each course is worth 4.5 quarter credit hours.
+Each graduate student is required to take five (5) out of nine (9) core courses, equaling a total of 27 credits.
+The choice of core courses does not need to be approved by an academic advisor.
+The following core courses do not have prerequisites.
+Each course is 4.5 quarter credit hours.

 Course No.